craftingcity/RollHighOrDie/Core Rules/Character Rules/Surviving.md

 When you are Travelling or Resting you may fulfill your character's need for Food.
 A Ration contains a full day's Food - three full meals.

-When a day passes or you take a Full Rest, if you have eaten a
+When a day passes or you take a Full Rest, you will gain or lose conditions based on the amount of Food you've eaten.

+If you eat a Full Ration, you are no longer under the 'Hungry' or 'Starving' [[Condition]].

 ## Water
 Water is the base of life.
 When you do not drink, you will quickly experience the internal gnawing of dehydration.